DASH7: History

-In January 2009, the U.S. Department of Defense announced the largest RFID award in history, a $429 million contract for DASH7 devices, to four prime contractors, namely Savi Technology, Northrop Grumman Information Technology, Unisys and Systems & Processes Engineering Corp.
-(SPEC).
+In January 2009, the U.S. Department of Defense announced the largest RFID award in history, a $429 million contract for DASH7 devices, to four prime contractors, namely Savi Technology, Northrop Grumman Information Technology, Unisys and Systems & Processes Engineering Corporation (SPEC).

 In March 2009, the DASH7 Alliance, a non-profit industry consortium to promote interoperability among DASH7-compliant devices, was announced, and as of July 2010 has more than 50 participants in 23 countries.
 It was meant to be similar to what the Wi-Fi Alliance does for IEEE 802.11, for wireless sensor networking.

 In April 2011, the DASH7 Alliance announced adoption of DASH7 Mode 2, based on the ISO 18000-7 standard that makes better use of modern silicon to achieve faster throughput, multi-hop, lower latency, better security, sensor support, and a built-in query protocol.

 In March 2012, the DASH7 Alliance announced that it was making the DASH7 Mode 2 specification available to non-members.

 In July 2013, the DASH7 Alliance announced the DASH7 Alliance Protocol Draft 0.2.

 In May 2015, the DASH7 Alliance publicly released v1.0 of the DASH7 Alliance Protocol.

 In January 2017, the DASH7 Alliance publicly released the v1.1 of the DASH7 Alliance Protocol.
 The version constitutes a major update of v1.0, in particular in the area of security and interoperability.